 The itinerary: While we aim to follow the itinerary as planned, please note that the itinerary provided should only be used as a guideline.
 Depending on individual trip circumstances, weather, and local information, the exact itinerary may not be strictly adhered to.
 The guides reserve the right to make changes to the itinerary as they see fit.

-The Pelagic and the South West flight: Both of these activities are weather dependant and we will try to reschedule within the timeframe of the tour if either is cancelled due to bad weather.
+The Pelagic: This activities is weather dependant and we will try to reschedule within the timeframe of the tour if it is cancelled due to bad weather.

-Photo credits: Banners: Orange-bellied Parrot by S. Zalate; Platypus, Alex Vargo, Wombat, Naturalist Journeys Stock; Pink Robin, Chris Tzaros, Eastern Gray Kangaroo, Alex Vargo; Spotted Pardalote, Greg Smith; Echidna, Alex Vargo; Green Rosella, Chris Tzaros; Forty-spotted Pardalote, Alfred Schult; Grey Goshawk (white morph), Alfred Schult; Tasmanian Devil by R. Lewis; Platypus by Cat Davidson; Campbell’s Albatross, P. Brooks; Forty-spotted Pardalote, Alfred Schult; Orange-bellied Parrot, S. Zalate; Green Rosella, by Chris Tzaros; Pink Robin, by Chris Tzaros; White-bellied Sea-Eagles, by Cat Davidson; Superb Fairywren, by Cat Davidson; Little Penguin, Judy Steenhoven; Bennett's Wallaby, Judy Steenhoven; Welcome Swallow, Judy Steenhoven; Scarlet Robin, Judy Steenhoven; Spotted Pardalote, Judy Steenhoven.
+Photo credits: Banners: Mount Wellington, UnSplash; Cradle Mountain, UnSplash; Bruny Island, UnSplash; Platypus, Alex Vargo, Wombat, Naturalist Journeys Stock; Pink Robin, Chris Tzaros, Eastern Gray Kangaroo, Alex Vargo; Spotted Pardalote, Greg Smith; Echidna, Alex Vargo; Green Rosella, Chris Tzaros; Forty-spotted Pardalote, Alfred Schult; Grey Goshawk (white morph), Alfred Schult; Tasmanian Devil by R. Lewis; Platypus by Cat Davidson; Campbell’s Albatross, P. Brooks; Forty-spotted Pardalote, Alfred Schult; Orange-bellied Parrot, S. Zalate; Green Rosella, by Chris Tzaros; Pink Robin, by Chris Tzaros; White-bellied Sea-Eagles, by Cat Davidson; Superb Fairywren, by Cat Davidson; Little Penguin, Judy Steenhoven; Bennett's Wallaby, Judy Steenhoven; Welcome Swallow, Judy Steenhoven; Scarlet Robin, Judy Steenhoven; Spotted Pardalote, Judy Steenhoven.